ChrisEdwardsCSE/CSE141L-ISA/README.md

 # CSE 141L Project

-### All the information regarding our ISAs in relation to the programs they solved are in their respective branches.
+### All the information regarding our ISA in relation to the programs they solved are in their respective branches.